awsdocs/aws-elemental-mediapackage-user-guide/doc_source/vod-content.md

   For supported VOD inputs and codecs, see [VOD supported codecs and input types](supported-inputs-vod.md)\.

-The following sections describe how to use these resources to manage VOD content in AWS Elemental MediaPackage\.
+The following sections describe how to use these resources to manage VOD content in MediaPackage\.

 **Topics**
 + [Working with packaging groups in AWS Elemental MediaPackage](pkg-group.md)